GOwnby/break-even-calculator/README.md

-Of course.
 Here is a complete, step-by-step guide to run this script on a Windows computer, assuming you have never used Python before.

 -----